Powered by SchoolDash

 Overall scores for nearby schools are shown.
 Click on school names to go their corresponding pages.
 Use the button on the left to personalise these scores based on your own priorities.

-Progress: Above average.
+Progress: About average.
 Up to age 16 it is above average, while at ages 16-18 it is poor.
 (This takes into account pupils' prior performance.
 For information about actual grades, see Attainment.)

 Attainment: About average.
 Up to age 16 it is about average, while at ages 16-18 it is below average.
 (This doesn't take into account pupils' prior performance.
 For that, see Progress.)

-Destinations: About average.
-The proportion of students going on to education or training at 16 is very low, while at 18 (allowing for attainment) it is quite high.
+Destinations: Below average.
+The proportion of students going on to education or training at 16 is very low, while at 18 (allowing for attainment) it is roughly average.
 Show details

 Disadvantaged pupils: Below average.
-Progress up to age 16 is above average.
+Progress up to age 16 is excellent.
 Destinations at 16 are poor.
-Progress at 16-18 is poor.
+Progress at 16-18 is below average.
 Destinations at 18 (allowing for attainment) are poor.

 Environment: Poor.
 Air pollution and traffic accidents are very high, while crime is quite high.